Carnejy Antoine: Hapoel Haifa

+Torreense

+On 27 July 2023, he returned to Portugal, joining Liga Portugal 2 club Torreense.

+Feirense

+On 17 January 2024, Antoine left Torreense and signed for fellow Liga Portugal 2 side Feirense.

+Valenciennes

+On 14 June 2024, Antoine signed for Championnat National club Valenciennes.

 International career

 Born in France, Antoine is of Haitian descent.
 He was called up to represent the Haiti national team in June 2021.
 He debuted for Haiti in a 10–0 2022 FIFA World Cup qualification win over Turks and Caicos Islands on 5 June 2021, scoring a brace in his first start for the team.

+International goals

+Scores and results list Haiti's goal tally first.